deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Fair enough."
 Drew nodded, not surprised that Powell wasn't the kind to just open up.
 In any case, they had other things to discuss as they left the gravity room and hung up their helmets.
 "In that case, has there been any word about my idea?"

 "Fitting an emergency recall jump drive to the EV-MASS?
-We had a strategy review about it…" Powell's tone of voice didn't sound promising. "it's a bloody good idea, and I'll be welcoming of it…but."
+We had a strategy review about it..."
+Powell's tone of voice didn't sound promising. "it's a bloody good idea, and I'll be welcoming of it...but."

 "There's always a 'but'.
 It'll save lives, Major."